szczyglis-dev/py-gpt/README.md

 ## Chat history (inline)

-Provides access to context history database.
-Plugin also provides access to reading and creating day notes.
+The Chat history (inline) plugin lets the model search and read saved conversations and work with calendar day notes, including creating and updating notes.

 Example prompts: